dev-KC20/ocr-p12/README.md

 4. Only Sales creates from Client, Contract, Event
 5. Only Support updates the Event

+Authentication is managed with Django auth `django.contrib.auth` as well as with ` simple-jwt`  tokens.
-Authentication is managed in the has_permission method of the permission class as well as with jwt tokens.
+Authorization is managed thru the ` has_permission`  method of the permission class

 If you need mock user data for the above role segragation, here is what we suggest: